Flashcards in 1. Maintaining A Balence Deck (117):

 Facilitated diffusion and active transport in proximal tubule

-Explain the processes used in salt reabsorption
+Explain the processes used in salt reabsorption in the kidney

 Active transport in the ascending limb of LOH and distal convoluted tubule

-Explain the processes used in water movement
+Explain the processes used in water movement in the kidney

 Osmosis throughout tubules (dependent on the body's needs)